awsdocs/amazon-rds-user-guide/doc_source/rds-proxy.md

 +  RDS Proxy is available for the MySQL and PostgreSQL engine families\.
 +  Each proxy can be associated with a single target DB instance or cluster\.
 However, you can associate multiple proxies with the same DB instance or cluster\.

- The following RDS Proxy limitations apply to MySQL:
+ The following RDS Proxy prerequisites and limitations apply to MySQL:
-+  The MySQL engine family includes RDS MySQL 5\.6 and 5\.7, and Aurora MySQL versions 1 and 2\.
++  For RDS MySQL, RDS Proxy supports MySQL 5\.6 and 5\.7\.
+For Aurora MySQL, RDS Proxy supports version 1 \(compatible with MySQL 5\.6\) and version 2 \(compatible with MySQL 5\.7\)\.
 +  Currently, all proxies listen on port 3306 for MySQL\.
 The proxies still connect to your database using the port that you specified in the database settings\.
 +  You can't use RDS Proxy with RDS MySQL 8\.0\.
 +  You can't use RDS Proxy with self\-managed MySQL databases in EC2 instances\.
 +  Proxies don't support MySQL compressed mode\.
 For example, they don't support the compression used by the `--compress` or `-C` options of the `mysql` command\.
 +  Some SQL statements and functions can change the connection state without causing pinning\.
 For the most current pinning behavior, see [Avoiding Pinning](#rds-proxy-pinning)\.

- The following RDS Proxy limitations apply to PostgreSQL:
+ The following RDS Proxy prerequisites and limitations apply to PostgreSQL:
-+  The RDS PostgreSQL engine family includes version 10\.10 and higher minor versions and version 11\.5 and higher minor versions\.
++  For RDS PostgreSQL, RDS Proxy supports version 10\.10 and higher minor versions, and version 11\.5 and higher minor versions\.
+For Aurora PostgreSQL, RDS Proxy supports version 10\.11 and higher minor versions, and 11\.6 and higher minor versions\.
 +  Currently, all proxies listen on port 5432 for PostgreSQL\.
 +  Query cancellation isn't supported for PostgreSQL\.
 +  The results of the PostgreSQL function [lastval\(\)](https://www.postgresql.org/docs/current/functions-sequence.html) aren't always accurate\.
 As a work\-around, use the [INSERT](https://www.postgresql.org/docs/current/sql-insert.html) statement with the `RETURNING` clause\.